notprameghuikey0913/Sentiment-Analysis-using-BERT/README.md

 # Sentiment-Analysis-using-BERT
 Using BERT to predict emotional classification labels of Tweets

 # Outline
-Task 1: Introduction (this section)
-Task 2: Exploratory Data Analysis and Preprocessing
+Exploratory Data Analysis and Preprocessing
-Task 3: Training/Validation Split
+Training/Validation Split
-Task 4: Loading Tokenizer and Encoding the Data
+Loading Tokenizer and Encoding the Data
-Task 5: Setting up BERT Pretrained Model
+Setting up BERT Pretrained Model
-Task 6: Creating Data Loaders
+Creating Data Loaders
-Task 7: Setting Up Optimizer and Scheduler
+Setting Up Optimizer and Scheduler
-Task 8: Defining Performance Metrics
+Defining Performance Metrics
-Task 9: Creating the Training Loop
+Creating the Training Loop
-Task 10: Loading and Evaluating the Model
+Loading and Evaluating the Model

 # Dataset
 The dataset used for this project was the SMILE Twitter dataset.